AdobeDocs/analytics-platform.en/help/analysis-workspace/c-panels/panels.md

 * the data resulting from selected items in other drop-down menus, segments and quick segments within the panel's drop zone, and
 * the data available within the panel's reporting range.

-For example, you can add two dynamic drop-down menu using a countries dimension and a cities dimension.
+For example, you can add two dynamic drop-down menus using a countries dimension and a cities dimension.
 When you select a country from the **[!UICONTROL Countries]** drop-down menu, the **[!UICONTROL Cities]** drop-down menu dynamically adjusts to show only cities within the selected country.
 When you have additional static drop-down menus, items selected in those drop-down menus also affect the available items in the dynamic drop-down menus.
 Items that are selected in dynamic drop-down menus do not affect available items in static drop-down menus.

 #### Filter a panel